-• The Company considers that the selection of succession candidates for the President and CEO and the development of the succession plan requires the cooperation of the incumbent and the Nomination & Remuneration Advisory Committee.
+•The Company considers that the selection of succession candidates for the CEO and the development of the succession plan requires the cooperation of the incumbent and the Nomination & Remuneration Advisory Committee.

-The President and CEO and the Nomination & Remuneration Advisory Committee formulate the succession plan based on the Company's business environment upon sufficient discussions regarding the qualities required of a President and CEO from a medium-to-long-term perspective and policies for the selection of a successor and his or her training, etc. The progress of the formulated succession plan is regularly reported to the Nomination & Remuneration Advisory Committee, which monitors its status of implementation.
+The CEO and the Nomination & Remuneration Advisory Committee formulate the succession plan based on the Company's business environment upon sufficient discussions regarding the qualities required of the CEO from a medium-to-long-term perspective and policies for the selection of a successor and his or her training, etc. The progress of the formulated succession plan is regularly reported to the Nomination & Remuneration Advisory Committee, which monitors its status of implementation.

-Regarding selection of specific candidates for the President and CEO, the Nomination & Remuneration Advisory Committee receives full reports from the President and CEO on the specific nomination for successor from various perspectives.
+Regarding selection of specific candidates for the CEO, the Nomination & Remuneration Advisory Committee receives full reports from the CEO on the specific nomination for successor from various perspectives.
 The Nomination and Remuneration Advisory Committee members themselves meet and exchange opinions with candidates, evaluating them from an independent perspective as well as the Company's management issues.
 Since the Nomination & Remuneration Advisory Committee performs certain important functions of the Board of Directors, the Board respects the committee's judgement.
-Furthermore, when actually selecting the President and CEO's successor, the Nomination & Remuneration Advisory Committee deliberates fully on matters such as the final candidate and their selection process, prior to reporting its opinion.
+Furthermore, when actually selecting the CEO's successor, the Nomination & Remuneration Advisory Committee deliberates fully on matters such as the final candidate and their selection process, prior to reporting its opinion.
 The Board of Directors accords this report the utmost respect in passing a resolution regarding the selection.